josegonzalez/python-github-backup/README.rst

                             applies if including releases
       --skip-assets-on [SKIP_ASSETS_ON ...]
                             skip asset downloads for these repositories
-      --attachments         download user-attachments from issues and pull requests
+      --attachments         download user-attachments from issues, pull requests, and discussions
       --throttle-limit THROTTLE_LIMIT
                             start throttling of GitHub API requests after this amount of API requests remain